shaloo/docs.arcana/docs/howto/use-wallet-ui.md

 ### Switch Network

-To switch the existing network using the wallet UI, click on the dropdown next to the network icon on the top right of the 'Token Assets' tab:
+To switch the existing network using the wallet UI, click on the dropdown next to the network icon on the top right of the wallet UI:

 <img src="/img/icons/an_wallet_token_icon_light.png#only-light" width="20"/><img src="/img/icons/an_wallet_token_icon_dark.png#only-dark" width="20"/>

-This will bring up a list of default networks available in the current application's context.
-Choose one of the available networks to switch to a different one.
+You will see a list of pre-configured blockchain networks available in the current application's context.
+Simply click one of the available networks to switch networks.

 <img class="an-screenshots-noeffects" src="/img/an_wallet_switch_ntwk.gif" width="35%"/>